Making The Most of A Pop-R

 I use both the Excalibur (XTE6) and Owner Tournament Treble (5321).

-and hookups!
-Again, the "stock" rear hook and
+more strikes and hookups!
+Again, the "stock" rear hook and dressing (see

-should do a fine job too.
+VMC makes a good one as well.
 No matter which product you choose or, if you

 decide to build your own, apply a couple of (extra) coats of clear fingernail